FridaPrecious/Healthcare_management_system_simulation/README.md

 # Healthcare_management_system_simulation

-How to run and test the simulation
+How to run and test the simulation.

 You can test the system in two ways:

 Test the APIs using Postman.